jonbmartin/pulpy/docs/paper/paper.md

 provided, the PulPy package could facilitate this research.

 Reproducibility and standardization are critical needs in MRI , and any method of reducing methodological variability is desirable.
 We believe that having centralized references for RF and gradient pulses will help promote consistency between studies by providing common code sources for the most widely used RF and gradient pulses.
-PulPy's predecessor toolbox, SigPy.RF, also served as a hands-on teaching aid for researchers and students (for example, see the educational ISMRM tutorial associated with [@Martin2020a]).
+PulPy's predecessor toolbox, SigPy.RF, also served as a hands-on teaching aid for researchers and students.
+An example is the educational ISMRM tutorial associated with SigPy.RF [@Martin2020a].
 This is a role that the PulPy toolbox will continue to fill.
 We have developed [several tutorials](https://github.com/jonbmartin/pulpy-tutorials), which are accessible to a wide audience with minimal prior MRI knowledge.

 # Availability and Use